 Making the collection

 We use cloth or paper bags to store the seed.
-We have to be careful with the seed after it’s been collected, hot cars or plastic bags are not suitable.
+We have to be careful with the seed after it’s been collected, hot cars and plastic bags are not suitable.
 Post harvest handling should be considered in advance.
-A cool box with silica in it can be an answer to get the seeds back safe.
+A dry, cool box with silica in it can be an answer to get the seeds back safe.